usagiga/ginparam/README.md

 }
 ```

-If there's no `query` struct tag, no value in specified environment keys or field applied `query:"-"`, ginparam will ignore it.
+If there's no `query` struct tag, no value in a specified query parameter or field applied `query:"-"`, ginparam will ignore it.

 See also [example](./example) .